frnkst/dev/006-the-fabulous-world-of-pac-files.md

 ## The bug

 The expression `shExpMatch(host, "*.github.com|*.example.com)` evaluates to `true` in Chrome, Firefox and Pacparser for host github.com and api.github.com.
 And it evaluates to `false` in IntelliJ.
-Finally we found the bug!
-Without the pipe | is all evaluates to true.
+[Finally, we found the bug](https://youtrack.jetbrains.com/issue/IDEA-364083/Proxy-implementation-cant-deal-with-pipe-in-shExpMatch-function-of-a-PAC-file) Without the pipe | is all evaluates to true.
 It's the pipe that IntelliJ can't handle!

 The `shExpMatch` Function is [highly suspicious](https://stackoverflow.com/questions/36362748/exactly-what-kind-of-matching-does-shexpmatch-do):